robinallenaz/JS-Final-Project/README.md

 ### Game
 - Manages the game logic, including starting the game, playing rounds, and determining the winner.
 - Methods: `startGame()`, `playRound()`, `determineWinner()`, `playGame()`.

+## Game Execution
+- The game is executed by creating an instance of the `Game` class and calling the `playGame()` method.
+- The game will automatically run through all rounds and determine the winner based on the scores.

 ## How to Run the Game
 1. Ensure you have Node.js installed on your machine.